dennisharrison/mapp-skeletor/app/packages/notifications/README.md

-mapp-skeletor:baskets
+mapp-skeletor:notifications
 ============

-A hammer.js wrapper w/ jQuery plugin for meteor
+A notification package riding on top of [Push](https://github.com/raix/push "raix:push") and [Meteoric](https://github.com/meteoric/meteor-ionic "Meteoric:meteor-ionic")

+Additional requirements right now are mapp-skeletor:gestures and mapp-skeletor:user-history

-Add this package with `meteor add hammerjs:jquery` to get access to $('element').hammer()
+Add this package with `meteor add mapp-skeletor:notifications` to get isomorphic notifications for users.

 --
 ## License
 The MIT License (MIT)

-Copyright &copy; 2014 Dennis Harrison
+Copyright &copy; 2015 Dennis Harrison

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in